Itinerary experiences for Cradle Mountain and surrounds

-Stop in at a working farm, such as Christmas Hills Rasberry Farm (famous for their raspberry latte) or at Turners Beach Berry Patch to pick you own berries and get lost in their hay maze.
+Stop in at a working farm, such as Christmas Hills Raspberry Farm (famous for their raspberry latte) or at Turners Beach Berry Patch to pick you own berries and get lost in their hay maze.

-2. Cradle Country Truffles
+2. Tasmanian Truffles

 3. Sheffield - town of murals

 Once a centre for industry, this small town set in the foothills of majestic Mount Roland has reinvented itself as an arts destination with an annual mural painting competition that attracts professional artists from around the world.
 While you’re in town, don’t forget to stop by nearby Promised Land and explore Tasmazia and the Village of Lower Crackpot – one of the world’s largest maze complexes.

 Standing 1233 metres above sea level, Mount Roland is a stunning backdrop to the Kentish Municipality and is the ideal place to get 360 degree views of Bass Strait, Cradle Mountain and Barn Bluff from its pinnacle.
 Take the 6 hr return walking track from Gowrie Park Village to take in these magnificent views of the region.

 Overlooking a King Billy Pine forest, it doesn’t get more relaxing than a treatment in the Waldheim Alpine Spa at Cradle Mountain Lodge.
 Be sure to visit the dedicated therapeutic area known as The Sanctuary – with a steam room, sauna, large hot-tub and cool plunge pool.

 6. Cradle Mountain Canyons